Skip to content

 self.update_height(child)

-# Return the root of the subtree after rotation
+# Return root node of subtree after rotation

 return child